meaningfy-ws/eds4jinja2/docs/index.rst

 .. toctree::
     :maxdepth: 2

+An easy way to reports generation with Jinja2 templates.
+With Embedded Datasource Specifications inside Jinja2 templates, you can fetch the data you need on the spot.

-Specify the data sources in your JINJA templates directly.
+You can specify the file data source in your JINJA templates as follows.
+The *path* can be specified as absolute or relative to the running script.

 .. code-block:: Jinja